eclipse-tractusx/tractusx-edc-kafka-extension/docs/administration/kafka-consumer-producer-apps.md

 2. **Data Production Phase**:
     - The producer initializes a Kafka producer with OAuth authentication
-    - The producer continuously generates random data
+    - The producer continuously generates production forecast messages and production tracking messages
     - The producer sends the data to the configured Kafka topic

 ### Consumer Workflow